A Step By Step affiliate marketing strategies for beginners Guide – The most detailed affiliate marketing strategies for beginners

 What is relevance?

-As with any other business, Google wants to fulfill users’ intent in the best way possible.
+As with any other business, Google wants to fulfil users’ intent in the best way possible.

 The best way they can do this is by controlling and filtering what type of content they display in front of them based on what they are searching for.